Erskine Veterans Charity: Veterans' Family Accommodation

 Erskine has also built 44 veterans' cottages within the old hospital grounds at Erskine to house ex-service members and their families.
 It recently completed building 5 assisted living apartments for elderly veterans who seek to remain independent but close to expert staff.
 In 2021, Erskine completed a 24 apartment "Transitional Support Service" for younger Veterans and Service-leavers who lack a home or employment upon leaving the Services, or shortly afterward.

-Erskine Reid Macewen Centre (ERMAC)
+Erskine Reid Macewen Activities Centre (Now EVAC W - Erskine Veterans Activity Centre - West)

 This unit was first opened as a training and conference facility.
-It now offers "psychosocial support", recreational and community activities for Veteran on the West Coast who are struggling with social isolation and loneliness.
+It now offers "psychosocial support" via meaningful training, recreational and community activities for more than 300 Veterans on the West Coast, who would otherwise be faced by social isolation and loneliness.
 It is housed within the historic stable building at the charity's HQ within the Bishopton Estate.
 It is jointly named after Sir John Reid, who gifted the mansion and gardens to the charity, and Sir William Macewen, the surgeon who pushed through the need for the hospital.
 As the building is Category B listed, the charity collaborated with Historic Scotland and the Heritage Lottery Fund on the renovation.
 It was officially opened in June 2001 by Wendy Alexander MSP.